nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2026.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Portnoy's complaint, Philip Roth

+_(Portnoy, Adelphi)_

+★★★★★

+The book is an uninterrupted monologue: Alexander Portnoy, a thirty-three-year-old Jewish man from New York, speaks—rants, confesses, complains, raves—on the couch of his psychoanalyst.
+The analyst remains silent throughout the novel, right up to the very last line, a line that has become famous: ‘And now, perhaps, we can begin.
+“Yes?”
+In short, everything we have read was merely the preamble.

+Portnoy recounts his own neurosis: the suffocating relationship with his mother Sophie (the archetype of the overprotective and omnipresent Jewish mother), his constipated father, humiliated by his work, the Jewish upbringing experienced as a cage, and above all a compulsive sexual obsession — the adolescent masturbation described in pages that caused a scandal in ’69, and then the adult women, in particular the ‘Monkey’, a beautiful and vulgar model with whom he has a toxic relationship.
+All of this is permeated by a sense of guilt that never abates.

+Portnoy is torn between his Jewish superego (be good, be pure, be a worthy son) and the desire to finally be free — sexually, morally, and from his very identity.
+He craves shiksas, those kind, blonde girls, as a symbol of an America that is beyond his reach.
+But the more he rebels, the more guilty he feels; the more guilty he feels, the more he rebels.
+It is a machine of resentment running on empty.
+Brilliant.

 ### Il segreto del Bosco Vecchio, Dino Buzzati

 ★★★★★